-Peproduce dby peim to solo of Ordhance Surveyon be half of HMSO.
+Peprodice dby peim tasion of Ordnance Sumeyon be tail of HMSO.
 (C) Crown Copyright and database right 2013.
-All rights lesewed.
-Ordhance Survey Licence number 100023381.
+All rights reserved.
+Ordnance Sumey Licence number 100023381.

-Topic Assessment Score Location The site is outside the settlement boundary of Musselburgh but is well related to it, lying between the boundary and the East coast main line.
-Accessibility Musselburgh's overall accessibility via public transport to the wider , city region and key employment locations as well as health and retail facilities ranks highest among other settlements in East Lothian and second in the whole SESplan area.
+Торіс Assessment Score Location The site is outside the settlement boundary of Musselburgh but is well related to it, lying between the boundary and the East coast main line.
+Accessibility Musselburgh's overall accessibility via public transport to the wider city region and key employment locations as well as health and retail facilities ranks highest among other settlements in East Lothian and second in the whole SESplan area.
 The site is around 750m from the nearest bus stops on Pinkie Road.
 There are no rail stations within 800m.
 Musselburgh town centre, with a wide range of facilities, services and employment opportunities, is within 1600m.
 Exposure The site is relatively flat but existing development and a tree belt provides some shelter from northerly winds.
 Aspect The site has a north-westerly aspect.
-Suitability for The site is physically suitable for the proposed use.
-There may be Proposed Use noise impacts which arise from the proximity of the East Coast Main Line to the south of the site.
+Suitability for Proposed Use The site is physically suitable for the proposed use.
+There may be noise impacts which arise from the proximity of the East Coast Main Line to the south of the site.
 Mitigation measures may be required.
 Other surrounding land uses include housing, agriculture, and a vacant former hospital.
-Fit with local/ The site is adjacent to a main settlement within the East Lothian SDA strategic policy as identified within SESplan.
-Its development would therefore align objectives and well with strategic policy objectives of steering new development direction towards the most sustainable locations within the city region.
+Fit with local/ strategic policy objectives and direction The site is adjacent to a main settlement within the East Lothian SDA as identified within SESplan.
+Its development would therefore align well with strategic policy objectives of steering new development towards the most sustainable locations within the city region.
 For assessment against other more detailed policy objectives see